2011 AFC Champions League final

 The 2011 AFC Champions League Final was a football match which was played on Saturday, 5 November 2011, to determine the champion of the 2011 AFC Champions League.
 It was the final of the 30th edition of the top-level Asian club tournament organized by the Asian Football Confederation (AFC), and the 9th under the current AFC Champions League title.

 The game was contested between by Al-Sadd of Qatar and Jeonbuk Hyundai Motors of South Korea.
 This was the first AFC Champions League final involving a Qatari club since Al-Sadd themselves in 1989, during the Asian Club Championship era.
 Al-Sadd won 4–2 on penalties, after a 2–2 draw following extra time.

-As AFC Champions League winners, they qualified to enter the quarter-finals of the 2011 FIFA Club World Cup as the AFC representative.
+As Asian champions, they qualified to enter the quarter-finals of the 2011 FIFA Club World Cup in Japan as the AFC representative.

 Qualified teams

 In the following table, finals until 2002 were in the Asian Club Championship era, since 2003 were in the AFC Champions League era.